Linkage Projects

 7. Application review

-Two RIC staff members will review the application and provide the applicant with feedback via email.
+Two RIC staff members will review the application and provide you with feedback via email.

 8. Complete the application

 After taking feedback from the RIC team into consideration, complete the application in RMS.
-It is suggested that advice is sought from colleagues, Faculty Mentors, etc. before finalising the application.
+It is suggested that you also seek advice from colleagues, faculty mentors, etc., before finalising the application.

 9. Submit the UOM Authority to Submit form

-• Signature of the Head of Department for each CI
+• The signature of the Head of Department for each CI

-• Signature of the DVCR or CEO (or delegate) for all participating Organisations
+• The signature of the DVCR or CEO (or delegate) for all Participating Organisations

 Electronic signatures are permitted.

-This is an ARC requirement and the application cannot be submitted to ARC until received.
+This is an ARC requirement and the application cannot be submitted to ARC until the Authority to Submit is received.

 10. Final submission